 First aid kits are practical for starting your own kit that you will lighten yourself later.
 Indeed, take care to adjust the content of your first aid kit according to your real needs and your outdoor sports practice.
 Remove everything you won’t basically need, add your medications, and readjust the items of the kit to make it as ergonomic as possible.

-It is also possible to start your own kit from elements already in your possession (bandages, care, ointments, etc.), but also with the help of small plastic containers that will help you to compartmentalize your equipment.
+It is also possible to start your own kit from elements already in your possession (bandages, care, ointments, etc.), but also with the help of small plastic containers that will help you compartmentalize your equipment.
 This solution will probably be less expensive in absolute terms (although first aid kits are on the whole very affordable), but you will probably lose ergonomics.

 What Are the Essential Elements of a First Aid Kit for Hiking?